Essays

 Top right star very faint.

-Perforations in lower right corner flattened and several along the right side are comparatively longer.
+Perforations in lower right corner are flattened and discoloured.

-• only three or four poorly formed stars for the Southern Cross;
+- two or three stars are poorly formed for the Southern Cross;

 Proofs of the 2½d (2/6) stamp.